-The Importance of Recruiters
+The Importance of Technical Recruiters

-When you are looking for a new launching point in your career, it is important to find a recruiter who understands your values and priorities.
+When you are looking for a new launching point in your IT career, it is important to find a technical recruiter who understands your values and priorities.
 Whether you already have a job and are looking for a change or are actively seeking a new gig, you need to be on the same page.

-The Power of a Good Recruiter
+The Power of a Good IT Tech Recruiter

 It is important that you do sufficient research yourself so that you know what opportunities interest you most.
-But a recruiter who is well versed in the industry should be able to provide you with more personalized job opportunities, that your own searches haven’t produced.
+But a technical recruiter who is well versed in the industry should be able to provide you with more personalized job opportunities, that your own searches haven’t produced.

-Characteristics of a Good Recruiters
+Characteristics of a Good Tech Recruiters

-For example, at GTN recruiters have a deep knowledge of the technology industry, therefore they understand how your strengths can play into making you the perfect candidate for a company.
+For example, GTN recruiters have a deep knowledge of the technology industry, therefore they understand how your strengths can play into making you the perfect candidate for a company.
 Also, it’s ideal to have at least 3 years of experience and upwards of 10 is excellent.

 If you work in technology, you understand the power and certainty that reports can supply.
 If you want to understand the efficiency of a process, you run the numbers to assess the production.

 Action plans that are vague lead to unreliable recruiting efforts.
 In this initial meeting, there should be an in-depth interview to understand your skill sets, aspirations, weaknesses and previous work experience so that your job opportunities can be successfully catered to you.
 This way, the recruiter can also make sure that the resume you are giving prospective employers is the best representation of you.

 A tech recruiter who is willing to work late nights, early mornings, or even on the weekends is one who is truly committed to you.
 You should be in constant communication about any possible leads, including incongruities an opportunity has with things that are important to you.
 For example, if a job is in a different location or has a different payment structure than what you were expecting, a good recruiter should bring these issues to light.

 This point of communication does not end once you have been placed either.
 A good recruiter will stay in touch, even after finding you a job, to ensure you are still satisfied with it.
-This allows him to stay up to date with your experiences and even recommend new opportunities to you that he thinks you would enjoy.
+This allows him or her to stay up to date with your experiences and even recommend new opportunities to you that he thinks you would enjoy.
 That way if you ever become dissatisfied with your employment again, you have a relationship with someone who fully understands your experiences and can find you the next great job opportunity.

-Don’t ever feel like a burden for asking questions because if a recruiter is truly doing their job, they won’t mind answering them for you.
-If you don’t feel like your recruiter is producing sound leads or spending enough time on you, asking these types of questions may be the only way to truly know the talent of your recruiter.
+Don’t ever feel like a burden for asking questions because if a tech recruiter is truly doing their job, they won’t mind answering them for you.
+If you don’t feel like your technical recruiter is producing sound leads or spending enough time on you, asking these types of questions may be the only way to truly know the talent of your recruiter.

 Interested in what GTN can do for you?
 Click here to find your future employer or employees.